z900collector/S16-TTL-CPU/README.md

 # The current state of most TTL CPU Projects

-Having studied a huge range of 8/16 and the odd 32 bit TTL projects on offer, I decided to do something more advanced than the current designs.
+Having studied a huge range of 8/16 and the odd 32-bit TTL projects on offer, I decided to do something more advanced than the current designs.

 Most simple TTL CPU designs have the following:

-* a single data bus
+* A single data bus
-* a single control unit
+* A single control unit
 * EPROM/EEPROM based microcode design
 * Single Instruction Register (IR)
-* basic latched registers
+* Basic latched registers
 * Stack Pointer RAM shared with general RAM.
 * Limited memory range
-* Fixed Machine Cycle times (i.e T0 - T1 - T2 -T3 etc) for ALL instructions.
+* Fixed Machine Cycle times (i.e. T0 - T1 - T2 -T3 etc) for ALL instructions.
-* Sligtly more advanced designs have a modified harvard architecture.
+* Slightly more advanced designs have a modified Harvard Architecture.
 With separate RAM and EPROM address spaces.
-* Low clock frequency typicall < 4MHz
+* Low clock frequency typical < 4MHz

 However, there are huge bottlenecks in these designs, **they do work and work well** for what they are but I wanted something:
-* faster >25Mhz <50Mhz,
+* Faster >25Mhz <50Mhz,
-* more sophisticated design and
+* More sophisticated design and
-* more modular in it's design.
+* More modular in it's design.

 ## The Issues with current designs